 - you are applying for or renewing your driver licence at a transport and motoring customer service centre.

-You should not wait until you need to renew your driver licence.
+For the above, you should not wait until you need to renew your driver licence.
 You must present your medical certificate to us as soon as you become aware of your medical condition or any change to your existing medical condition.

 Notify us online

 How long is a medical certificate valid for?